 Library Card and School Book Day Program

 In 2018, Kenya Connect launched the first ever Library Card program in Wamunyu with parents enrolling their children to receive a library card for one dollar.
-These student specific cards connected to an “I Love Reading” lanyard, allow students to borrow books from the Kenya Connect Library of over 7,500 books in English and Kiswahili.
-Currently over 1,000 cards have been issued at 14 of our partner schools with plans to expand the program to all 55 partner schools.
-Our “Magic School Bus” and #TheVillageThatReads 4×4 truck are mobile libraries rolling into school yards filled with boxes of books!
+These student specific cards connected to an “I Love Reading” lanyard, allow students to borrow books from the Kenya Connect Library of over 8,000 books in English and Kiswahili.
+Currently over 3,000 cards have been issued at 18 of our partner schools with plans to expand the program to all 55 partner schools.
+Our “Magic School Bus” and #TheVillageThatReads Reading Rover Truck are mobile libraries rolling into school yards filled with boxes of books!

 Fun Book Enrichment Days!

 Creating bookmarks, dramatizing stories, using a Kio Kit tablet and playing vocabulary games are all activities that are included in our special Book Days held on a regular basis at the LRC or partner schools.
 Designed to “make reading fun” these Book Days provide hands-on activities and interactive games to promote reading.

 Teachers in Wamunyu are at the forefront of our literacy initiatives.
 Since the opening of the LRC, professional development sessions have been held by visiting teams guiding teachers on how to use beautiful picture books, early chapter books, and information books as supplements in their classrooms.
 Most teachers, never having books to use in the classrooms, learn about the importance of out-of-class reading and ways to encourage reading at fun interactive workshops.